-Emily Brontë was a very private person and as such it’s impossible to be entirely certain of her sexual orientation.
-Some Brontë scholars believe she died a virgin, never having had physical relationships with men or women.
+Emily Bronte was a very private person and as such it’s impossible to be entirely certain of her sexual orientation.
+Some Bronte scholars believe she perished a virgin, never having had physical relationships with men or women.

-#42 on The Best Young Adult Authorssee more on Emily Brontë
+#50 on The Best Young Adult Authorssee more on Emily Brontë

 J.M.
 Barrie, the man who wrote Peter Pan into existence, was reportedly asexual.
 His marriage was never consummated and ended in divorce when his wife cheated on him.
-Because of his relationship with his neighbor children, and the subject matter of his books, some speculated Barrie was prone to pedophilia.
+Because of his relationship with his neighbors' children, and the subject matter of his books, some speculated Barrie was prone to pedophilia.

-#59 on The Best Fantasy Authorssee more on J. M. Barrie
+Also Rankedsee more on J. M. Barrie

-Renowned playwright George Bernard Shaw was a man far more interested in intellect than sex.
+Renowned playwright George Bernard Shaw was a man far more interested in intellect than sexuality.
 He never consummated his marriage (also at the request of his wife, Charlotte Frances Payne-Townshend) and was a virgin until 29.